THE LITTLE CLAY CART

 Befouled, that once were bright and clear.
 24

 Viraka, we will investigate your case here later.
-Mount the horse
+Mount the

 that stands before the court-room door, go to the garden Pushpakaranda,